What Do Hamburgers Have To Do With Gender?

 In Burger, Adams writes: "Are we ever just eating?
 We are consuming interspecies history, environmental history, national history, and gender politics.
 A hamburger is never just a hamburger."

 Could a veggie burger ever be just a veggie burger?
-Maybe not, but as the quality of plant-based burgers continues to rise in taste and texture, there's every chance of charting a new course, one freer of violence for all animals including us.
+Maybe not, but as the quality of plant-based burgers continues to rise in taste and texture, there's every chance of charting a new course, one freer of violence for all animals, including us.

+Barbara J. King is an anthropology professor emerita at the College of William and Mary.
+She often writes about the cognition, emotion and welfare of animals and about biological anthropology, human evolution and gender issues.
+Barbara's latest book is Personalities on the Plate: The Lives and Minds of Animals We Eat.
+You can keep up with her on Twitter @bjkingape.